BSIT32E3-GROUP-FOUR/Midterm_Assignment_Login/README.md

-understanding the architecture of an ASP.NET MVC application is essential for developing web applications effectively.
+Understanding the architecture of an ASP.NET MVC application is essential for developing web applications effectively.
 Let's break down the architecture described in the provided code into simpler terms:

 Model-View-Controller (MVC) Architecture: